Skip to Main Content

 1. Obtain the necessary training to enhance Committee members’ understanding of the role of internal audits and the independent auditor, the risk management process, internal controls and to attain a certain level of familiarity in financial reporting standards and processes.

-2. Review and reassess the adequacy of this Charter, annually, and recommend any proposed changes to the Board to make amendments as needed.
+2. Review and reassess the adequacy of this Charter, annually, and recommend to the Board any proposed amendments to this Charter as the Committee deems appropriate.

-3. Conduct an annual self-evaluation of its performance, including its effectiveness and compliance with this Charter and request Board approval for proposed changes.
+3. Conduct an annual self-evaluation of its performance, including its effectiveness and compliance with this Charter.

 4. Institute and oversee special investigations as needed.